RellikJaeger/yt/README.md

-# yt version: v0.2.3, date: 10/12/2022 (Tue)
+# yt

 **`yt` is just a YouTube video download script for Windows.**
-> Video quality is automatically selected from the best quality starting at 1080p to lower.
-This is a minimal script to download YouTube videos using Windows cmd without extra effort.
+> This is a minimal script to download YouTube videos using Windows cmd without extra effort.
-There are currently no other options to choose quality.

 ### Tips
 - Move `yt` file into "C:\Windows\\".